mschuchard/linter-puppet-parsing/README.md

 `Linter-Puppet-Parsing` aims to provide functional and robust `puppet parser validate` linting functionality in Atom.

 ### Installation
 The `Puppet` or `Puppet Enterprise` Agent is required to be installed (preferably from a package or a gem) before using this.
+Version 4 or higher of Puppet is required and version 5.x is recommended.
 The `Linter` and `Language-Puppet` Atom packages are also required.

 ### Usage
 - Avoid specifying arguments (e.g. --debug`) that greatly affect the formatting of the parser output.
 These will cause issues.